How to Create a Successful Marketing Strategy for 2020

-It’s time to make 2019 the year you grow your business through your marketing strategy.
-In order to be successful in marketing, you’ll need a solid strategy in place.
+It’s time to make 2020 the year you grow your business through your marketing strategy.
+In order to be successful in marketing and gain a competitive advantage, you’ll need a solid digital marketing strategy in place.
 That’s why we’re here to help you through the fundamentals of good marketing planning to get a head start for the year ahead.

-Do you have your 2019 marketing strategy yet?
+Do you have your 2020 marketing strategy yet?
 Research shows that fewer than 50% of organizations have a clearly defined digital marketing strategy.
-The real problem is that many companies don’t know what they’re doing when it comes to effective marketing strategies.
+The real problem is that many companies don’t know what they’re doing when it comes to effective marketing strategies and don’t know how to reach potential customers.

 Review the Previous Year

-The first step to creating an effective and successful marketing strategy is to take a look at your previous year’s strategies.
+The first step to creating an effective and successful marketing strategy is to take a look at your previous year’s strategic planning.
 In this stage, you need to reflect on what went well… and what didn’t go so well.
-You need to have a clear understanding of where you are, before you can figure out where you want to go.
+You need to have a clear understanding of where you are, before you can figure out where you want to go with your marketing activity.

 Start by asking yourself a few questions…